LeedsCodeDojo/Recursion/Exercises.md

 Try counting the items in a list again, using your previous solution (if you wrote one), but in a list containing 100,000 items.

 A couple of things might happen:
 1. It will be extremely slow.
 This is especially likely if you're using something like C# which doesn't have a recursive data type.
-In that situation, try writing it with a LinkedList instead.
-(This should make getting at the 'first' element and the 'remaining' elements much quicker, which you generally want to do with recursion).
+In that situation, try writing it with a LinkedList, which should make getting at the 'first' element and the 'remaining' elements much quicker - see Appendix A for details.
 2. You might get a Stack Overflow.
 (Some languages, in particula dynamic ones, don't seem to have this problem regardless).

 Write the function again, this time with a tail call (e.g. using an accumulator to hold the count).
 Assuming your language supports TCO, you should be able to count on the list with 100,000 items.

 ### 2.5 Tail Call Filter

+Try filtering a list with 100,000 items.
+Again, this might be slow and you might get a Stack Overflow.

-Filter another list of numbers to get the evens, this time with a tail call.
-Again, try it with a list of around 100,000 items.
+Write a function to filter the list of numbers to get the evens, this time with a tail call.

 ### 2.6 Continuations List Count